microsoft/napajs/docs/api/metric.md

 #### <a name="metric-increment"></a> `increment(dimensions?: string[]): void`

-Increment the value of this metric on an instance constrained by dimension values.
+Increment the value of an instance of the metric constrained by dimension values.

 Example:
 ```js